What is Zapier

 The different systems you are integrating with will all have relevant Triggers, Actions and Searches available to use.

-For example, Google Sheets provided four possible Triggers:
+For example, Google Sheets provides four possible Triggers:

 - New or Updated Spreadsheet Row